Werhahn Slavery and Human Trafficking Statement 2020

 Organisational Structure, Business Operations and Supply Chains

 Wilh.
 Werhahn KG with its corporate seat in Neuss, Germany, is a family-run business which puts emphasis on a relationship of mutual trust with its employees, customers and business partners.
 Business activities of Wilh.
 Werhahn KG and its subsidiaries (collectively the Werhahn Group) comprise three corporate divisions - Building Materials, Consumer Goods and Financial Services - with eight business lines.
-Werhahn Group employed approximately 10,300 employees and has generated a turnover of around 3.6 billion worldwide in the financial year 2019.
+Werhahn Group employed approximately 10,100 employees and has generated a turnover of around 3.7 billion Euro worldwide in the financial year 2020.

 Core business of the Consumer Goods division is the production of high-quality kitchenware (such as knives, cookware, cutlery, etc.) and beauty products (e.g. manicure sets).
 Production companies of the Consumer Goods division are located in Germany, France, Italy, Japan, India and China.
 Business operations of the Building Materials division comprise the production of building materials (such as asphalt, natural stones and slate) and are run in Germany, Spain, Sweden, Czech Republic, Hungary, Poland, Russia and Ukraine.
 Financial Services are rendered in Germany, Austria and the Netherlands only.